BeamMP Run On Linux Guide 2025

 Is there a way to change the default version of BeamMP?

-for instance, in Steam Deck’s gaming mode, which is using bare wayland (which is a window system, you can just ■■■■■■■ google it… also, well, maybe it’s not so bare as it is literally always in exclusive fullscreen mode), if you were to try launching the NATIVE BeamNG binary from ~/.local/share/Steam/steamapps/common/BeamNG.drive/BinLinux/BeamNG.drive.x64
+in Steam Deck’s gaming mode, which is using bare wayland (which is a window system that is a SUCCESSOR to X11!.. well, maybe it’s not so “barebones” as it is literally always in its exclusive fullscreen mode governed by the gamescope compositor - but thats besides the point!!), were you to try launching the NATIVE BeamNG binary from

-it then hilariously launches it in 1x1 pixel resolution (if you googled it by now you would’ve understood by now why is that). but THEN in its DESKTOP mode, which is KDE under xwayland, that can run both X11 and wayland apps, beamNG DOES work… except for the horrible screen flickering (epilepsy warning!), not to be confused with screen tearing, which can be fixed with a compositor (unless you have integrated AMD graphics - its a nightmare) - screen flickering (blinking) CANNOT be fixed. period. it’s a FEATURE. it’s SUPPOSED to do that. that’s HOW wayland WORKS.
+it then hilariously launches it in 1x1 pixel resolution. but THEN in its DESKTOP mode, aka the normalwindowmodethateverybodyknows, which is KDE (a popular desktop environment) under xwayland, that can run both X11 and wayland apps, beamNG DOES (!) work… except for the horrible screen flickering (epilepsy warning!), not to be confused with screen tearing, which can be fixed with a compositor (unless you are already running on wayland, which IS a compositor) - screen flickering (blinking) is a FEATURE. that is how it works!

 This isn’t a fortune 500 company, no need to take the piss.
 Wayland itself still has many bugs so I can’t blame them for focusing on other things and waiting for it to fully bake.
 Yes the Steam Deck uses Wayland, but that’s not used as a desktop, it has a lot stripped out of it.
 You can use Wayland like a Windows user (little to no modifications) and probably get by mostly fine, but that’s not the point, try get your hands dirty and Wayland will be dirty.